gbd2/INDE-577/unsupervised-learning/9 - K Means Clustering/README.md

 ### Choosing a $K$

 Selecting the right number of clusters ($K$) is an important decision that can significantly affect the outcomes of the K-means clustering algorithm.
-There is no one-size-fits-all answer to this question, but there are methods to guide the selection, such asz:
+There is no one-size-fits-all answer to this question, but there are methods to guide the selection, such as:

 -   **Elbow Method**
     - **How It Works:** The Elbow method involves plotting the explained variation as a function of the number of clusters and picking the elbow of the curve as the number of clusters to use.
 This is often measured by the within-cluster sum of squares (WCSS), which decreases as K increases.
 The "elbow" typically represents a point where adding more clusters does not provide significantly better modeling of the data.